muratk3n/thirdwave/en/tweets/2019/week32.md

 # Tweets - Week 32

+"Why should a feudal lord give up his land for a simple person" is this guy's message basically.
+Go suck some root retard.

+*2019-8-8 22:12:1*

+---

 Funny I was thinking abt a drone design the other day and thought, for a cheap design, "remote automation" (as in within 1 km) could be possible; Drone is in constant radio contact, relays sensor, takes